 Volunteer for a good cause or establish an ‘office volunteer day’

 Establishing an ‘office volunteer day’ could be an inspiring way to unify and motivate your employees while channelling their collective strength towards meaningful charity projects.
 With everyone dedicating several hours a week or month, individual companies can have a considerable impact on hunger relief programmess, literacy initiatives, conservation efforts, and other worthy causes.
 Moreover, it can create a sense of fulfilment within the workplace unlike any other project could achieve.
 By organising regular office volunteer days, you could tap into greater employee engagement as well as contributing to your community.
-If employees feel they are working towards a good cause, it can increase their productivity by up to 30%.
-(LMU Center for Economic Studies 2014)
+If employees feel they are working towards a good cause, it can increase their productivity by up to 37% (Deloitte 2021 Impact Survey).

 Provide a holiday meal

 To get started, get in touch with local food banks or homeless shelters and let them know you want to help.
 Then contact supermarkets, suppliers, and other suppliers in order to purchase the ingredients needed for your meal.
 You may even be able to solicit donations from businesses and individuals in order to reduce costs.
 Once everything has been acquired, create teams of volunteers who will block off the time needed to prepare, cook, serve, and clean up after the meal.

 Collect toys or food donations